-a) when our team was started we had no materials, no equipment, a cramped work space, and little knowledge of competitive robotics.
-Our robot was “makeshift” (an improvisation that suits a sudden need), a cobbling together of what we had and what we knew along with a whole lot of effort and enthusiasm.
-The inventor of duct tape and MacGyver (ask your parents or google it) are our two biggest heroes.
-Since that wonderful rookie season we have expanded our inventory, our tool box, our work space, our knowledge, and our imprint on our community but we still keep the motto “live within your means and then work really hard to expand your resources“
+a) When our team started, we had no materials, no equipment, a cramped work space, and little knowledge of competitive robotics.
+Our robot was “makeshift,” an improvisation that suits a sudden need: a cobbling together of what we had and what we knew along with a whole lot of effort and enthusiasm.
+The inventor of duct tape and MacGyver are our two biggest heroes.
+Since that wonderful rookie season we have expanded our inventory, our tool box, our work space, our knowledge, and our imprint on our community but we still keep the motto “live within your means and then work really hard to expand your resources “

 In branding our team we chose not just one or two colours but, well, all the colours of the rainbow.
 This is meant to symbolize our “shifting the perception of science and technology” in the same way that prisms shift the spectrum of light.
 The text for our team number (and the Shift in MakeShift) consistently appear italicized for the same reason.

 As a visual manifestation of shifting, our team starts every competition in grey, white and black.
 Our striped shirts, pants, pits, toolbox and robot bumpers all have the same monochrome appearance.
 As the event proceeds our team gradually starts changing – splashes of colour appear on our shirts or in our pits.
 We go through a transition phase where the grey are gradually drowned out by brighter colours.
 By the final day of competition we are in our full kaleidoscope of team colours.

 Every year our unique striped competition shirts are sewn by one of our mentors and some helpful parents.
 We purchase red, orange, yellow, green, blue and violet polo shirts and cut them in thirds.
 They are re-stitched together, and emblazoned with our team number and duct-tape logo.
 We do the same thing for our black/grey/whites and our transition shirts.
 It’s a lot of sewing.